 For example, integrity is what brought him to help his good friend John Gutfreund (which literally means good friend in German), in exchange for his support in investing in GEICO.
 The company who’s board he joined, Salomon Brothers, was caught up in a massive scandal in 1991, which Warren navigated as interim-CEO by putting together a new leadership team and making plenty of reforms, living his integrity when it was most at stake.

-I’m 100% positive this is the next biography I’ll read.
+I’m 100% positive The Snowball is the next biography I’ll read.
 It’ll fit nicely in between Ryan Holiday’s and Gary Vaynerchuk’s bibliographies, both of which I’ve just ordered.
 So far, I can recommend the summary for sure!

 Who would I recommend The Snowball summary to?